kgeographer/geojson-t/README.md

 ### Uptake

 GeoJSON-T is the basis for the JSON-LD compatible [Linked Places format (LP)](https://github.com/LinkedPasts/linked-places) in development for use by both the [Peripleo](http://peripleo.pelagios.org) and [World-Historical Gazetteer] (http://whgazetteer.org) projects.

+GeoJSON-T is the proposed format for the [WebMaps-T project](https://medium.com/pelagios/introducing-the-webmaps-t-working-group-7cff98021e42) working to "visualise Linked Open Data (LOD) and other humanities data in time and space."
+[GitHub](https://github.com/pelagios/Leaflet.timeline.webmapst)

 An earlier version of GeoJSON-T was implemented in the pilot web app [Linked Traces](http://linkedtraces.org)